friuns2/BlackFriday-GPTs-Prompts/gpts/prompt-for-creating-peer-powered-referral-program-for-engaging-customers.md

 ```
 Develop a step-by-step guide for designing a gamified customer referral program that leverages social proof and peer pressure to increase user engagement and foster a sense of competition among the target audiences of [business type] that sells [product/service] to [target audience 1], [target audience 2], and [target audience 3].
 ```

+## Welcome Message
+This fill-in ChatGPT prompt assists you in developing a step-by-step guide that effectively teaches you how to design a gamified customer referral program, ensuring that you drive customer engagement, satisfaction, and business growth by leveraging the power of social proof and peer pressure.

+Here's a quick prompt example:

+Develop a step-by-step guide for designing a gamified customer referral program that leverages social proof and peer pressure to increase user engagement and foster a sense of competition among the target audiences of an online clothing store that sells sustainable fashion to eco-conscious millennials, fashion-forward professionals, and environmentally-aware parents.

 ## Conversation